Yale-EEB723/finalproject/README.md

 Challenges as of 2/20/2019:
 I would like to explore heterozygosity in this dataset but am unsure how to start doing that.

+Challenges as of 4/4/2019
+It seems like transcriptome data are not available, so I will need to assemble the genome ab initio.

+Updates:
+4/09/2019: Began mapping ddRAD data to genome in demultiplex stage  using ipyrad

 ## Methods